Why and how did you become a lecturer in carpentry and joinery?

 An assessor’s award and certificate of education are a bonus when applying but if you have the right industrial experience you can often study for them alongside your first years of teaching.
 You need to take a level 4 HNC to teach the more technical side that involves maths and more about different materials.
 It helps if you know where you are headed in teaching - if you put time and energy into it, you’ll get results.

-A key interview question for those applying for your type of role?
+What's a key interview question for those applying for the carpentry teaching role?

 How would you handle a difficult student disrupting a session of 20 learners?